Enabling Actions in the Object Page Header

 You also control the enablement of the DataFieldForAction

-mechanism in the
+buttons through the OperationAvailable mechanism in the same

-Enabling Custom Actions Defined Using
+way as described in the Enabling Custom Actions Defined Using Annotations section in Actions.

-property, as described
+the "NavigationAvailable" property, as described in the Navigation

-Navigation from an App (Outbound Navigation).
+Using a Button section in Navigation from an App (Outbound Navigation).

-can be bound or unbound actions.
-For more information, see the
+The UI.DataFieldForAction can be bound or unbound actions.
+For

 Bound and Unbound